 - Respite for family caregivers

-Music- Even when other abilities are seriously affected, many people still enjoy singing, dancing and listening to music.
-Record a tape of the person's favorite pieces of music or songs for them.
+- Music- Even when other abilities are seriously affected, many people still enjoy singing, dancing and listening to music.
+Record a tape of the person's favorite pieces of music or songs for them to listen to.

-Enjoy Nature- Go to the park, go walking, bird watching, etc. Many people with dementia and Alzheimer’s seem to connect with the outdoors.
+- Enjoy Nature- Go to the park, go walking, bird watch, etc. Many people with dementia and Alzheimer’s seem to connect with the outdoors.

 Reminders of the past